rmrk-team/evm-nestable-demo/README.md

 ## Armies balancing - Transfer NFTs inside and outside the hierarchy

 The two Kingdoms have been created and populated, but the King One isn't happy.
 He noticed that he has 3 armies, but they are grossly _imbalanced_.
-In particular he noticed that there is a big difference between the first and the third army (which contain 30 and 10 soldiers respecitely).
+In particular he noticed that there is a big difference between the first and the third army (which contain 30 and 10 soldiers respectively).

 ```typescript
 const biggerArmyId = 3